Rapprochement: Chinese-American rapprochement

 The mending of relations between the United States under Richard Nixon and the People's Republic of China from 1972 onward can be considered to be rapprochement.
-In a 1979 reversal of previous diplomatic policy, the Joint Communiqué on the Establishment of Diplomatic Relations ended the official recognition of Taiwan and caused the American withdrawal of troops from the island.
-It was the culmination of a warming of relations, effectively recognizing the People's Republic of China as the sole government of China.
+In a 1979 reversal of previous diplomatic policy, the Joint Communiqué on the Establishment of Diplomatic Relations ended the official recognition of the Republic of China and caused the American withdrawal of troops from Taiwan.
+It was the culmination of a warming of relations, effectively recognizing the People's Republic of China (as opposed to the Republic of China) as the sole government of China and led to a transformation of the bilateral relationship in the modern era.

 Détente

 The period known as détente, or "relaxation", between the United States and the Soviet Union during the 1970s was a time of rapprochement.
 Treaties limiting the scope and number of strategic weapons, including SALT I, were signed.
 This was partially in response to construction of missile defense systems, which would allow a nation to launch a first strike and shoot down retaliation.
-As such, agreements were signed to reduce the feasibility of a first strike, and further agreements sought to reduce strategic weapons systems, rather than cap them.
-This led to more cordial relations between the two superpowers.
+As such, agreements were signed to reduce the feasibility of a first strike - while further agreements sought to reduce strategic weapons systems, rather than cap them.
+This led to more cordial relations overall between the two superpowers.